The Greatest Hits (film): Plot

-Harriet is mourning her boyfriend, Max, who died two years ago in a car crash.
-An unusual ability complicates her emotional recovery: whenever she hears songs associated with him, she travels back in time to that moment.
+Harriet is mourning her boyfriend, Max, who died two years earlier in a car crash.
+An unusual happenstance complicates her emotional recovery: whenever she hears songs associated with him, she travels back in time to that moment.

 In the present, these episodes manifest as seizures, and to keep herself from inadvertently traveling, Harriet wears noise-canceling headphones when out in public.
 She tries multiple times to save Max's life.
 During one of her trips, Harriet asks Max if he would save her life if it meant they would never meet.

 In her grief support group, Harriet meets David Park.
 He is grieving his recently deceased parents and trying to keep their antiques business afloat.
 Harriet invites him to a DJ session with her friend Morris, the only one who knows about her time travel.
 When she and David hit it off, Morris suggests she try to move beyond Max.

 Harriet travels back to the moment she and Max first met: a concert where she impulsively followed him into the crowd after striking up a conversation.
 In the present, she rebuffs David's questions about the headphones.
 They attend several functions together and grow closer, but when they try to make out, Harriet hears one of her triggering songs and breaks it off.
 She later comes clean to David about what is happening to her, but he doesn't believe in her theory, calling her trips hallucinations.

 David finally takes Harriet to his parents' antique shop.
 She realizes that she's been there before, with Max.
 She uses one of the songs to travel back in time and leaves a message there for David.
 He finds the message and realizes that Harriet can travel in time.
 He asks if she can save his parents, but she states she can only affect her own decisions and not those of others.

 Harriet finally has confidence that she can change the past, but she also realizes she loves David and they would never have met if Max hadn't died.
 The two of them discuss what to do, with David telling her that he would save his parents if he had the chance.
 Harriet travels back in time and asks Max if he would choose never to meet her if it would prevent her death.
 As he says yes, she returns to the current time and shares a moment with David before going back to the concert the day she met Max.
 Max invites her to follow him, and unlike on the day they met, she declines, sparing him an early, tragic death.

 In the new present, Harriet is happy and no longer needs the headphones.
 At a coffee shop, Max walks past her, arm in arm with another woman.
 He and Harriet don't notice each other.
 She and Morris attend a concert, and David and his sister are also attending.
 Harriet and David catch each other's eye.